cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 So the longest path is: **(A)** -> **(E)** ->**(F)** -> **(K)**

-<u>Conclusion:</u>
+__Conclusion:__

-**We apply the same approach to the matrix DAG, we traverse all nodes/points, using DFS find a longest path, then we will have a set of longest paths from all points/mountains.
-Next step is simply choosing a longest path from a list of longest paths.**
+**We apply the same approach to the mountain bike problem, we traverse all nodes/mountain, using DFS find a longest path, then we will have a set of longest paths from all points/mountains.
+Next is simply choosing a longest path from a list of longest paths.**

-Ok, now we code the solution, the full code you can download from the github link: https://github.com/cseblog/mountainbike.git
+Ok, talking to much! we code the solution then, the full code you can download from the github link: [https://github.com/cseblog/mountainbike.git](https://github.com/cseblog/mountainbike.git)

-Now I walk you through a journey that I code this project
+I walk you through a journey that I code this project

 **Step 1:** Of course we create Node class.
 A node will have friend nodes, from that we can visit our friends if needed.
 In this challenge, each Node will have maximum 4 friends which are Up Node, Down Node, Left Node, Right Node.
-Like people, so unlucky Node don't even have any friend such as Node (3).
-Or some are born unluckily on the edge of matrix life so they will have few friends.
+Like people, some unlucky Nodes don't even have any friends such as Node (3).
+Or some are born unfortunately on the edge of matrix life so they will have few friends.
 That is how the function **adFriends()** is working.

 ```java
 package com.jajudev.mountainbike.model;